cloverdx/cloverdx-server-docker/README.md

 * ``conf/https-conf.xml`` - configuration of HTTPS connector of Tomcat, is referenced from ``server.xml`` when running the container.
 See *Security* / *HTTPS* section below.
 * ``conf/jmx-conf.properties`` - Java properties that can be updated to enable JMX monitoring over SSL.
 See *Security* / *JMX over SSL* section below.
-* ``conf/jndi-conf.xml`` - configuration of JNDI resources of Tomcat, is referenced from ``server.xml``when running the container.
+* ``conf/jndi-conf.xml`` - configuration of JNDI resources of Tomcat, is referenced from ``server.xml`` when running the container.
 See the commented ``<Resource>`` example on how to add a JNDI resource.
 We recommend to use JNDI to connect to server's system database.

-Examples of these files are in this repo (see ``tomcat/conf/*example*`` files) - the examples can be used as a starting point for the configuration files before the first start of the container.
+Examples of these files are in this repo (see ``public/tomcat/defaults`` directory) - the examples can be used as a starting point for the configuration files before the first start of the container.

 ## Java Tuning